thake/logminer-kafka-connect/Readme.md

 - Insert, Update and Delete changes will be tracked on configured tables
 - Logminer without "CONTINUOUS_MINE", thus in theory being compatible with Oracle 19c (not tested)
 - Initial import of the current table state
+- Only based on Oracle features that are available in Oracle XE (and thus available in all Oracle versions).
+No Oracle GoldenGate license required!

 Planned features:
 - More documentation :)